16

 Includes

-• Three-night hotel in Kathmandu with delicious breakfast
+• Three-night hotel in Kathmandu with a delicious breakfast (two nights before and one night after the Island Peak climbing)

-• Full board meals during the trek and climbing session, which include: Breakfast, lunch, and dinner
+• Full board meals during the trek and climbing session, which include: Breakfast, lunch, and dinner, a cup of tea/coffee provided at breakfast time

-• English-speaking and professional Trekking and climbing guides, including their daily wages, such as accommodation, airfare, food, salary, equipment, and insurance
+• Sherpa Trekking and climbing guides, including their daily wages, such as accommodation, airfare, food, salary, equipment, and insurance

-• Friendly local porter, inclusive of his daily wages: Food, accommodation, equipment, salary, and insurance
+• Friendly local Sherpa porter, inclusive of his daily wages: Food, accommodation, equipment, salary, and insurance

 • Tea house (lodges) accommodation along the trekking part